micahvdm/meta-myrpi/README.md

 # meta-myrpi
-Yocto layer for configuring a Raspberry Pi.
+Yocto layer for configuring a Raspberry Pi, extending existing recipes.

+If you want to build a recipe with your own software, please refer to [`learning-yocto`](https://github.com/amamory-embedded/learning-yocto).

 ## Dependencies